-'''

-literal_contents Text

-that

-needs

-literally

-(i.e.

-without

-to

-be

-output

-pass-

-powerline.renderer.strwidth()

-determine

-through

-to

-length,

-powerline.renderer.escape()

-escape

-special

-characters

-and

-through

-to

-'''

-powerline.renderer.hl() to highlight it).
+literal_contents Text that needs to be output literally (i.e. without passing through powerline. renderer.strwidth() to determine length, through powerline.renderer.escape() to escape special characters and through powerline.renderer.hl() to highlight it).
 Should be a tuple (contents_length, contents) where contents_length is an integer and contents is a unicode (Python2) or str (Python3) instance.